zuplo/docs/docs/articles/securing-backend-shared-secret.md

 Finally, you need to verify the secret on your backend.
 The way you implement this depends on the framework and language you are using, but the typical pattern is to use a middleware to check the header value.
-If the header does not match the secret, you would typically return a 401 Unauthorized response.
+If the header doesn't match the secret, you would typically return a 401 Unauthorized response.

 An example of this using a Node.js connect middleware is shown below.